 An example would be where the PP that conformance is being claimed to contains a set of security requirements, and these were determined to be internally consistent during its evaluation.
 If the PP under evaluation uses the exact same requirements, the consistency analysis does not have to be repeated during the PP evaluation.
 If the PP under evaluation adds one or more requirements, or performs operations on these requirements, the analysis will have to be repeated.
-However, it may be possible to save work in this consistency analysis by using the fact that the original requirements are internally consistent.
-If the original requirements are internally consistent, the evaluator only has to determine that:
+However, it may be possible to save work in this consistency analysis by using the fact that the original requirements are internally consistent, the evaluator only has to determine that: